ligi/IPFSDroid/README.md

 *All files are currently test files for fictitious broadcasters with meta data for broadcasters and files provided by JSON files on the network

-The list of broadcasters is currently as follows (hard coded inside app):
+The list of broadcasters is currently as follows (loaded from ipfs hash = QmQyiSTZ2LFzBgVSMVP1tpCcugudfMfTMwb7VBZrUJmbTq):
 ```json
 {
   "broadcasters": [